Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Proofs

 Now, we bound the second term.
 Again, we consider the counterfactual utility advantage of $a'$ over $a$.
 We show that it exceeds $\gamma_t$, given that $D$ holds.

 The second line makes use of the event $D$, which allows us to relate the random variables with their expected outcomes.
 The fourth line interprets the sum over all times for which the opponents play $a_{-i} \in \Acal^k_{-i}$ as an expectation over a joint action distribution $x_{-i} \in \Delta(\Acal^{k}_{-i})$ with support on $\Acal^k_{-i}$.
-We choose $a' \in \Acal^{k+1}_i$ such that it performs better than $a$ by a margin of at least $\delta$.
+We have chosen $a' \in \Acal^{k+1}_i$ such that it performs better than $a$ by a margin of at least $\delta$ in the deterministic game.
 For $a \not \in \Acal^{k+1}_i$, this action exists for any such mixed strategy, according to Equation \eqref{eq:irrational-actions}.
 The last line implies that the probability $\prob_{i, t}(a)$ that the mean-based algorithm chooses actions $a \not\in \Acal^{k+1}_i$ is small:

 Combining the two bounds shows the result. \end{proof}

 \begin{remark} We can replace the assumption of a bounded support for $U_{i,t}$ by the assumption that it has a finite variance.
 Using Chebyshev's inequality instead of Hoeffding's inequality would yield a similar result that would still show the main claim. \end{remark}